Speech Therapy For Multiple Sclerosis

 At this point in time, the exact cause of multiple sclerosis is unknown.

-• Sex – women are more likely to have multiple sclerosis than men
+• Sex: women are more likely to develop the condition than men

-• Infection – some viruses, such as the Epstein Barr virus have been linked to MS
+• Certain infections and viruses, such as the Epstein Barr virus

-• Climate – MS is more common in temperate climates
+• Climate: multiple sclerosis is more common in people who live in temperate climates

 • Low levels of vitamin D